eyedeekay/i2prpcapi_aliases/README.md

 # i2prpcapi_aliases

 curl commands as functions for interacting with the i2pcontrol api, because I'm too tired to keep working on the go version all night.

+## Installation:

+        sudo make install

+will place the scripts in /usr/lib/i2prpccurl/ and the settings in /etc/i2prpc/i2prpc.conf.

+        sudo make remove

+will remove the scripts and settings.

 ## Shell function library for gathering information from the i2pcontrol bridge.